Shifted dual equivalence and Schur P-positivity: Symmetric functions

-where $\shSSYT^{*}(\lambda)$ denotes the set of all semi-standard shifted tableaux of shifted shape $\lambda$ where the main diagonal has no signed entries, and $X^{|S|}$ is again the monomial where $x_i$ occurs in $X^{|S|}$ with the multiplicity with which $i$ and $i^{\prime}$ occur in $S$.
-The second equality follows easily from the first if one notes that the rules for which entries may be signed never precludes a signed entry along the main diagonal.
-Given this scaling relationship between Schur $P$-functions and Schur $Q$-functions, we focus our attention on the former.
+where $\shSSYT^{*}(\gamma)$ denotes the set of all semi-standard shifted tableaux of shifted shape $\gamma$ where the main diagonal has no marked entries, and $X^{|S|}$ is again the monomial where $x_i$ occurs in $X^{|S|}$ with the multiplicity with which $i$ and $i^{\prime}$ occur in $S$.
+The second equality follows easily from the first if one notes that the rules for which entries may be marked never precludes a marked entry along the main diagonal.

-Schur $P$-functions are fundamental to understanding projective representations of the symmetric group \cite{Stembridge1989}.
-The Schur $Q$-functions are specializations of Hall-Littlewood functions at $t=-1$ \cite{Macdonald}, so are, in fact, symmetric functions.
-The Schur $P$- and $Q$-functions form dual bases for a subspace of symmetric functions spanned by the odd power sums, which, in degree $n$, has dimension equal to the number of strict partitions of $n$.
+Schur $P$-functions are fundamental to understanding projective representations of the symmetric group \cite{Stembridge1989} similar to the role of Schur functions for linear representations.

+Let $\Gamma \subset \Lambda$ denote the subspace of symmetric functions generated by the odd power sum symmetric functions.
+The graded component $\Gamma_n = \Gamma \cap \Lambda_n$ has dimension equal to the number of strict partitions of $n$.
+The Schur $Q$- and $P$-functions may be realized as specializations of Hall-Littlewood functions at $t=-1$ \cite{Macdonald}.
+For $\lambda$ a nonstrict partition, the specialization $Q_{\lambda}(X;-1)$ vanishes, but for $\lambda$ strict these specializations form dual bases for $\Gamma_n$.

-In particular, since the $P$- and $Q$-functions are symmetric, they can be expanded in the Schur basis.
-Stanley conjectured that the Schur coefficients in this expansion are nonnegative integers.
-This result follows as a corollary to Sagan's shifted insertion \cite{Sagan1987}.
+Since the Schur $Q$- and $P$-functions are symmetric, they can be expanded in the Schur basis.
+Since the Schur $P$-functions form a basis for $\Gamma$, the product of two Schur $P$-functions may be expanded in the Schur $P$-function basis.
+The machinery we develop in this paper reproves the following positivity results.